aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Deployment Region: Malaysia ap-southeast-5, N. Virgina us-east-1
     - CloudFormation script: "lz-audit-securityhub.json"
     - StackName: "lz-organization-securityhub"
-2. Login to the delegated administration account for security i.e. Control Tower audit account.
+2. Login to the "Audit" account which is delegated security administration for the Control Tower landing zone.
 3. Enable GuardDuty with auto-enable for organization and enable these protection plans for all the member accounts.
     - S3 Protection
     - Runtime Monitoring